How Solvent vs. Water-Based Paint Affects Color Matching

 The spray application is where the major differences show up between water and solvent coatings.

-• Number of Applications: Water coatings typically need 1.5-2 applications whereas some solvent coatings can need up to 6 applications.
+- Number of Applications: Water coatings typically need 1.5-2 applications whereas solvent coatings need up to 6 applications.
 This can save shops a ton of money by not going through as many paint cans and also by speeding up the painting process and turning out more jobs per day.

-• Higher Quality Coatings: Waterborne paint offers a higher quality, more concentrated coating as they give as they give more coverage for less product.
+- Higher Quality Coatings: Waterborne paint offers a higher quality coating as they give more coverage for less product.
 They also dry incredibly faster than solvent-based coatings.

-• Faster Drying Times: Since water dries through dehydration, it can dry incredibly faster than solvent coatings—sometimes even as quick as within 5 minutes, whereas solvent typically needs at least 30 minutes before top-coating.
+- Faster Drying Times: Since water dries through dehydration, it can dry incredibly faster than solvent coatings—sometimes even as quick as within 5 minutes, whereas solvent needs at least 30 minutes before top-coating.

 Making the Switch to a Waterborne System